How to file a dispute

 When reviewing your credit reports, it’s a good idea to request copies from both credit reporting agencies, as Equifax and TransUnion may have different information on file about you.

-Here’s a recap of common credit report errors to watch out for:
+Some of the most common credit report errors to watch out for include:

 Bottom line